-More information can be found in the Guidance on interpretation of Workplace exposure standards for airborne contaminants on Safe Work Australia's website.
+More information can be found in the Safe Work Australia Guidance on interpretation of Workplace exposure standards for airborne contaminants.

 3.2.
 Air monitoring

 Monitoring airborne contaminant levels

 A PCBU must ensure that air monitoring is carried out to determine the airborne concentration of silica dust in a worker's breathing zone, if necessary, to determine: